 So many of them were as welcoming to Archie as they were to me, like Pinder Pottery, where I found a beautiful hand-thrown pitcher and matching set of bowls.
 We, of course, popped into New Earth Animals for a treat made right here in the USA.
 Then it was off to Rocky Waters, where I tasted many wines made from local grapes while relaxing on their deck, taking in the stunning view of this 25-acre vineyard, with Archie by my side of course.
 Best birthday ever!
 Thanks Galena—we’ll be back.

 I know Galena as the best place for antiquing, B&Bs and majestic views of the countryside.
 But I was happily surprised to find out that it’s totally kid-friendly as well since my husband and I promised our kids a super fun road trip before school started.
 Our oldest, Joey, is starting fifth grade and loves trains and our daughter, Emily, starting third grade, has taken a shine to history, and Galena turned out to have it all!
 First stop?
-Train Depot Museum, in Elizabeth, set inside a former Chicago Great Western Railway station.
+Train Depot Museum, in Elizabeth, set inside a former Chicago Great Western Railroad Depot.
 Joey didn’t know where to look first and was totally enamored by the railroad artifacts and I couldn’t pull him away from the fully operational model railroads: N-, HO- and G-scale.
 Even Emily was quite taken with the speeding trains.

 We got to sit inside a full-size Milwaukee Road caboose before heading off in search of a cool treat.
 Three Sisters Sweet Shoppe did not disappoint with its fun outdoor area complete with a giant pink chair and jumbo Jenga.
 Four ice cream cones later, we were hungry for more history so we jumped on a real San Francisco-style trolley at Galena Trolley Tours that whisked us off through Galena’s historic district.
 To wrap up the day, we had a picnic in Grant Park, blowing bubbles and playing by the fountain.
 Good thing school starts next week or we may never leave Galena!